 In 2017, $10,000 has been allocated for grants to support community, arts and wānaka events for Puaka Matariki.

-Applications for contestable funds and event registrations are NOW OPEN and close at 5pm on Friday 7 April.
+Applications for contestable funds and event registrations closed at 5pm on Friday 7 April.

-The Funding Panel will review all applications and allocate funding in line with the kaupapa of the Festival.
-Applicants will be notified of the panel’s decisions AFTER EASTER.
+The Funding Panel reviewed all applications and allocated funding in line with the kaupapa of the Festival.
+Applicants were notified of the panel’s decisions.